schiebel/casa6-dev/README.rst

 This build process was created because I needed a build of `CASA6 <casa.nrao.edu>`__ for an Intel MacBook.
-CASA no longer supports Intel MacBooks [*as of Tue Sep 23 16:29:10 EDT 2025*], and indeed, soon Apple will not longer support Intel MacBooks.
+CASA no longer supports Intel MacBooks [*as of Tue Sep 23 16:29:10 EDT 2025*], and *indeed*, Apple will also soon no longer support Intel MacBooks.
 For this reason, Intel MacBooks are the only platform with which this build process has been tested.
 Below are the useful `pixi <https://pixi.sh/latest/>`__ commands.